-The Bachelor’s degree in Biological Sciences (standard option) requires 34 credits in the major (see list of courses below).
+The Bachelor’s degree in Biological Sciences (flexible option) requires 34 credits in the major (see list of courses below).
 In addition to Bio Sci 150 and Bio Sci 152, 26 credits must be in courses at or above 300 level.
 As a Letters & Science student, you will take a variety of courses across the natural sciences, social sciences, and the humanities to satisfy university-wide general education requirements plus additional classes in formal reasoning, international awareness, and research to satisfy Letters & Science breadth requirements.
 Letters & Sciences students also must meet foreign language competencies which might be satisfied if enough coursework was taken during high school.

 There are also quality requirements (minimum GPA) and residency requirements (number of classes taken at UWM).

 Degree requirements may vary depending on when you first started college either at UWM or elsewhere.